 1. The energy price, in other words the price of the electricity

-The energy price is set freely by the supplier, except for the social rate.
+The energy price is set freely by the supplier, except for the social rate, which is determined by the federal regulator.
 The price of a kWh of electricity is based mainly on the wholesale market prices.
 It can therefore vary from one company to another It includes:

 • the price per kWh for electricity itself,